HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 The same concept is adopted in the hybrid **MPI-OpenMP**.
 Here however, the arrays in the synatx [`target data use_device_ptr(ptr-list)`](https://www.openmp.org/spec-html/5.1/openmpsu65.html) must be defined as c-pointers, in which each array is a pointer to an object that is accessible on a GPU-device.
 This requires adding a few lines in the Fortran code to take into consideration the pointer aspect of arrays, as described by lines ....

-## Compilation process of a GPU-hybrid application
+## Compilation process of a hybrid application

+Our hybrid application described here is designed such that it supports different programming models: **MPI**, **OpenACC**, **OpenMP offloading**, **MPI-OpenACC** and **MPI-OpenMP**.
+Specifying the preprocessor macros `_OPENACC`, `_OPENMP` enables which hybrid programming model to be compiled.
+The compilation process is described according to which HPC system is used.
+In the following, our hybrid application has been tested on both [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) and [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/) (Early Access Platform).

+- On the supercomputer LUMI-EAP
+Here we compile the hybrid **MPI-OpenACC** and **MPI-OpenMP** applications on LUMI-EAP using the Cray compiler `ftn` as described in the following:

+**MPI-OpenACC**

+ftn -eZ -D_OPENACC -hacc -o laplace.mpiacc laplace_mpigpu.f90

+**MPI-OpenMP**

+ftn -eZ -D_OPENMP -homp -o laplace.mpiomp laplace_mpigpu.f90

-the preprocessor macro _OPENACC enables the OpenACC directives during the compilation process.
+The flags `hacc` and `homp` enables the OpenACC and OpenMP directives in the hybrid **MPI-OpenACC** and **MPI-OpenMP** applications, respectively.

-Specifying the preprocessor macro to enable which programming models to be compiled (`_MPI`, `_OPENACC`, `_OPENMP`)
+We list below the modules to be loaded before compiling the application.
+We refer readers to the original documentation about the [supercomputer LUMI](https://www.lumi-supercomputer.eu/) for further details about modules and the compilation process:

+module load craype-accel-amd-gfx908
+module load cray-mpich
+module load LUMI/21.12  partition/EAP
+module load rocm/4.5.2

-We use a version of OpenMPI library, which has some supports for GPUs, which enables moving data residing on GPU-memory.
+We use a version of OpenMPI library, which has some supports for GPUs and which enables moving data residing on GPU-memory.

+#!/bin/bash -l
+#SBATCH --job-name=lap-mpiomp
+#SBATCH --account=project_465000096
+#SBATCH --time=00:01:00
+#SBATCH --partition=eap
+#SBATCH --nodes=1
+#SBATCH --ntasks-per-node=4
+##SBATCH --cpus-per-task=8
+#SBATCH --gpus=4
+#SBATCH --gpus-per-node=4

+#in the case of multithreaded OMP
+##export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK
+#if it needs GPU-aware MPI
+export MPICH_GPU_SUPPORT_ENABLED=1

+#srun ./laplace.mpiomp.device
+srun ./test.mpiomp

 (performance-testing)=
 # Performance analysis